Co-founder at Movinhand & Enrollhand

 Action Plan: Be Consistent

 Parents need a constant reminder that they chose the right school.
-Their peace of mind is knowing their child is in good hands.
 Don’t wait for them to ask questions or bring up problems.
 Take the initiative to give them updates, especially when the kids are making progress.
 Bright Horizons have regular posts called “What in the World Happened Today?”
 Here, they share stories and photos of all the exciting things the kids did at daycare.

 They also have regular updates called “Classroom of the Week.”
 Here’s where they show the children in their learning environment.
 It’s a great way for parents to get a glimpse of their kids in action.